 About Us

-We organise a regular programme of local orienteering events, regular junior coaching sessions, weekly club training for members and also club socials.
+ESOC is a friendly and very active club.
+We organise a regular programme of local orienteering events, junior coaching sessions, and also club socials.
 In addition, we organise larger orienteering events at regional and national level, some of which are further afield in Scotland.
 Why not come and join us?

 Although based in Edinburgh, with most members living in the Lothians, we have members from other parts of Scotland, elsewhere in the UK and overseas.
-The club currently has over 200 members participating and succeeding at all levels of the sport, from local to international events.
+The club currently has around 300 members participating at all levels of the sport, from local to international events.
 All athletic abilities are represented, ranging from those who simply enjoy a stroll in the woods with the fun of finding controls on the way, to those who regularly win leagues and trophies and represent Scotland at international events.

 ESOC was formed in July 1965, and it was one of the first open orienteering clubs in Scotland.
 The club is affiliated to the Scottish Orienteering Association (SOA) and has club membership of British Orienteering, the UK’s national governing body of orienteering.